-- In full - If the University cancels the course. - If the University does not permit the student to enroll or continue. - If the student dies before or during the term, is drafted into military service by the United States, is called to active duty, or if the student enlisted in the National Guard or Reserves prior to the beginning of the term.
+- In full - If the University cancels the course; - If the University does not permit the student to enroll or continue except for disciplinary reasons.
+No refund will be granted to a student dismissed or suspended for disciplinary reasons; - If the student dies before or during the term, is drafted into military service by the United States, is called to active duty, or if the student enlisted in the National Guard or Reserves prior to the beginning of the term.
 Notice of induction or orders to active duty is required if the student is called to active duty.
-A student who enlists voluntarily for active duty should see "In part" below. - In part - Less \$5 per enrolled credit to a maximum of \$50 if the student requests in writing official withdrawal from all credit courses on or before the Sunday (midnight) which begins the second week of the enrolled term. - If the student requests official withdrawal after the Sunday (midnight) which begins the second week of the fall or spring semester, the following refund percentages apply:
+A student who enlists voluntarily for active duty should see "In part" below. - In part - -Less \$5 per enrolled credit to a maximum of \$50 if the student requests in writing official withdrawal from all credit courses on or before the Sunday (midnight) that begins the second week of the enrolled term. - -If the student requests official withdrawal after the Sunday (midnight) that begins the second week of the fall or spring semester, the following refund percentages apply: